Clientrace/uxy-framework-python/README.md

 # uxy-framework-python
 ======
 This is an AWS chatbot framework for python and initially intended for personal use but then I decided to share it here.
-This heavily rely on amazon for its infra and you'll an AWS account to use this (it's not that hard creating one: https://portal.aws.amazon.com/billing/signup#/start).
-Amazon also provides free tier access for new users and this can also be the (if you're not familiar on amazon yet) start of your journey in amazon web services.
-Uxy uses aws lambda for the application logic, aws dynamodb for state/conversation data storing, and api gateway for exposing a RESTful endpoint that you need to integrate with your Facebook application.
+This heavily rely on amazon for its infra and you'll need an AWS account to use this (it's not that hard creating one: https://portal.aws.amazon.com/billing/signup#/start).
+Amazon also provides free tier access for new users and this can also be the (if you're not familiar with amazon yet) start of your journey in amazon web services.
+Uxy uses aws lambda for the application logic, aws dynamodb for state/conversation data storing, s3 bucket for resource blueprint and assets storage, and api gateway for exposing a RESTful endpoint that you need to integrate with your Facebook application.
 I'm also planning to add other messaging channel like telegram, viber, twitter in the future.
 Have fun.

 #### Project Package Structure
 ======